openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/process/process_package_api/process_package_classes.md

 public func setEnv(k: String, v: String): Unit
 ```

-Function: Used to set a pair of environment variables.
-If an environment variable with the same name already exists, its original value will be overwritten.
+Functionality: Sets an environment variable pair.
+If an existing variable with the same name exists, its value will be overwritten.

 > **Note:**
 >
-> On Windows, if the parameter `v` is an empty string, the variable `k` will be removed from the environment.
+> On Windows, if parameter `v` is an empty string, variable `k` will be removed from the environment.

 Parameters: